andriescoetsee/my_first_kaggle_competition/README.md

 ## Conclusion

 At the time of submission the #1 position produced a RMSE of 0.71727 while my own score came in at #1045 with RMSE 0.71948.
+In total there were more than 5,000 participants.
 The leaderboard was calculated with approximately 25% of the test data.
 While the final results would be based on the other 75%, so the final standings may be different.

 Next step is to understand why XBoost is superior in the regression task.
 An interesting concept to consider is using Bayesian optimization when doing hyper-parameter selection.
 See Jupyter Notebook [here](https://github.com/andriescoetsee/my_first_kaggle_competition/blob/be4682e42d556822c46e966cee80071e86ca62b8/tutorial-bayesian-optimization-with-xgboost.ipynb).